Quantum circuit algorithm for topological invariants of second order topological many-body quantum magnets: Decoupled energy degeneracy of 2D model

 which is understood as a consequence of double looping the parameter space and the dynamical phase being canceled.
 For time-reversal symmetric Hamiltonians (also an anti-unitary symmetry), time evolution can be cut into half periods, such that time goes forward and backwards while the parameters perform only a single loop, allowing to distinguish the quantization $\varphi_B = \{ 0, \pi \}$ \cite{Murta2020} as

-We implement adiabatic time evolution in a quantum circuit by dividing the Hamiltonian into parts $H(t) = H_1(t) + \dots+H_q(t)$, where each part $H_q$ consists of only commuting operators.
+We implement such an adiabatic time evolution in a quantum circuit by dividing the Hamiltonian into $k$ parts such that $H(t) = \sum^k_{j=1} H_j(t)$, where each sub-Hamiltonian $H_j$ consists of only commuting operators.
 We then cut up time evolution into a sequence of small steps following the second-order Trotter-Suzuki decomposition \cite{Hatano2005, SUZUKI1993}

 such that evolution is then given by a product of small time steps